Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/lighting/lights.md

 ## Audio Responsive Light Sources

 With SceneScript, you can also make the light sources audio responsive by changing their intensity value depending on the current volume levels of the system audio.
+The easiest way to achieve this is to use a code snippet that we have prepared for you.

 Select the light source and then clicking on the cogwheel icon next to **Intensity**.
-From there, we select **Bind Script**.
+From there, select **Bind Script**.
+Then navigate to **Snippets** at the top and hover over **Replace Script**.
+Then select **Audio Factor (number)**, the code will instantly be replaced with the audio script.
+Confirm with **OK**.
+When selecting the light source now, you will find a new blue box with audio-related properties now.
+For light sources, you will need to adjust them slightly to make them work well.
+Try using the following settings:

+* **Audio frequency:** 0 - *A value of 0 means that the script will look for beats / bass*
+* **Audio response:** 15 - *Introduces smoothing, higher values mean less smoothing*
+* **Min:** 0.2 - *Use this to configure the minimum intensity of your light, set it to 0 if your light should be off without sounds playing*
+* **Max:** 3 - *The maximum intensity that the light will reach when loud audio is played*

+::: details Click here to take a closer look at the code (Advanced) Select the light source and then clicking on the cogwheel icon next to **Intensity**.
+From there, select **Bind Script**.
 Replace the default code with the following code snippet.
-Further explanations can be found below the snippet.
+Further explanations can be found below the code snippet and in the code comments.

 ```js
 'use strict';